postmannen/ctrl/README.md

 ]
 ```

 If the receiver `toNode` is down when the message was sent, it will be **retried** until delivered within the criterias set for `timeouts` and `retries`.
-The state of each message processed is handled by the owning steward instance where the message originated, and no state about the messages are stored in the NATS message broker.
+The state of each message processed is handled by the owning ctrl instance where the message originated, and no state about the messages are stored in the NATS message broker.

-Since the initial connection from a Steward node is outbound towards the central NATS message broker no inbound firewall openings are needed.
+Since the initial connection from a ctrl node is outbound towards the central NATS message broker no inbound firewall openings are needed.

 ## Disclaimer